Skip to content

 What is exported

-Traces — one span per agent turn (agent.turn/<AgentName>), tagged with agent.name, model.id, turn.index, tokens.input, tokens.output, duration_seconds, and cost_usd.
+Traces — one span per agent turn (agent.turn/<AgentName>), tagged with agent.name, model.id, turn.index, tokens.input, tokens.output, and duration_seconds.
 MAF internal AI spans are forwarded automatically via Microsoft.Agents.AI*.

 Metrics